 How to address sexual and gender diversity in the media?

-The Jasmin Roy Sophie Desmarais Foundation publishes a guide for journalists in collaboration with the Canadian Commission for UNESCO
+The Jasmin Roy Sophie Desmarais Foundation publishes a guide for journalists in collaboration with the Canadian Commission for UNESCO.

 Belonging to LGBTQI communities is often synonymous with discrimination, ostracism, threats, harassment, physical or sexual violence, imprisonment at times, and even murder.
-Given the key role played by the media, the Jasmin Roy Sophie Desmarais Foundation is publishing a guide for the benefit of journalists, How to address sexual and gender diversity in the media?, in order to support them when reporting on the realities of LGBTQI communities.
-This guide was developed by the Jasmin Roy Sophie Desmarais Foundation in partnership with the Canadian Commission for UNESCO (CCUNESCO).
+Given the critical role played by the media, the Jasmin Roy Sophie Desmarais Foundation is publishing a guide for the benefit of journalists, How to address sexual and gender diversity in the media?, to support them when reporting on the realities of LGBTQI communities.
+The Jasmin Roy Sophie Desmarais Foundation developed this guide in partnership with the Canadian Commission for UNESCO (CCUNESCO).

 Educating and raising awareness

 The guide notably includes a small glossary on sexual and gender diversity.
-It also deals with homophobic or transphobic consequences, prejudices, discrimination and violence.
+It also deals with homophobic or transphobic consequences, prejudices, discrimination, and violence.
 Furthermore, much space is given to the issue of sexual and gender diversity in different cultures.
 The guide also addresses this issue from the point of view of immigrants and refugees, younger people, adults, and the elderly.

-DOWNLOAD GUIDE FOR JOURNALISTS
+DOWNLOAD GUIDE FOR JOURNALISTS, click here!